Treating chronic myeloid leukaemia (CML) with TKIs

 There are different levels of molecular response:

-- MR3, or major molecular response (MMR) – this means there are small amounts of the BCR-ABL1 gene in the blood.
-There is less than 1 leukaemia cell in every 1000 white blood cells.
+• MR3 or major molecular response (MMR) means there is less than 1 leukaemia cell in every 1,000 white blood cells (less than 0.1%).

-- MR4, or a deep molecular response (DMR) – this means there are tiny amounts of the BCR-ABL1 gene in the blood.
-There is less than 1 leukaemia cell in every 10,000 white blood cells.
+• MR4 or deep molecular response (DMR) means there is less than 1 leukaemia cell in every 10,000 white blood cells (less than 0.01%).

 You will need to keep taking the TKI for as long as it is controlling the leukaemia.
 This is important, even if your PCR tests show very low levels of leukaemia.